 Article 39:E-commerce platform operators shall establish and complete credit rating systems, announcing rules for credit ratings, to give consumers a channel through which to rate the goods sold and services provided on the platform.

-E-commerce platform operators must not delete consumers' ratings of goods sold or services provided on their platform.
+E-commerce platform operators must not delete consumers' reviews of goods sold or services provided on their platform.

 Article 40: E-commerce platform operators shall display product and services search results to consumers through multiple methods such as based on their price, number of sales, and ratings; paid placements for products and services shall be conspicuously labeled 'Advertisement',